LC-Linkous/objective_function_suite/README.md

 ## Project Description
-This repository is an archive of the benchmarking functions used to collected performance data from the set of optimizers used in the development of AntennaCAT.
+This repository is an archive of the benchmarking functions used to collect performance data from the set of optimizers used in the development of AntennaCAT.
 The repository is under development.
 Additional information, citations, functions, and variations are continuously added as features are developed, optimizers are tested, and publications are released.

 Objective function references are cited in their individual sections.
 Supporting literature and other references of interest can be viewed in the [References](#references) section at the end of this README.
 When possible, multiple references were used for each objective function to provide more resources if they should be of interest.